 9. Otakigawa Forest Park – Try the Japanese Art of ‘Forest Bathing’ in a Breathtaking Valley of Foliage!

-During autumn, the colors are incredibly beautiful at the valley’s clearing, which opens up to reveal a dizzying array of bright red.
+During autumn, the foliage colors are stunning at the valley’s clearing, which opens up to reveal a dizzying array of bright red.
 The maple trees planted at the park’s promenade are also worth a look!

 The best time for autumn colors in Otakigawa is from early November to early December.
 The park can be reached after a 15-minute drive from JR Wasa Station.
 Plenty of parking and toilet facilities are available.